How do you grow blue hydrangeas?

 Since we’re mainly discussing blue hydrangeas, here’s what we do:

-We apply a minimal amount to the soil in March, May, and June.
+We apply a minimal amount to the soil starting in March, then in late spring in May, and then again in early summer in June.

 The perfect type of fertilizer for many types of hydrangeas is a balanced, slow-release variety.

-We use an organic brand, called Hollytone – I’m super partial to this one, it helps the flowers turn a beautiful blue hue.
+We use an organic brand, called Hollytone – I’m super partial to this one, it helps the pH level of the soil to turn the flowers beautiful blue hue.

 Be careful when applying fertilizer because this is an instance where you can definitely have too much of a good thing.